Leeds Rifles

 The Leeds Rifles was a unit of the 19th century Volunteer Force of the British Army that went on to serve under several different guises in the World Wars of the 20th century.
-In World War I both battalions served as infantry on the Western Front and was later were converted into an anti-aircraft and tank unit, fighting in North Africa, Italy and Burma during World War II.
+In the First World War, both battalions served as infantry on the Western Front.
+They were later converted into an anti-aircraft and tank units, and fought in North Africa, Italy, and Burma during the Second World War.